SystemsApproach/private5g/software/overview.rst

 re-packaging of Aether to address that gap.
 It provides an incremental path for users to:

-* Learn about all the moving parts in Aether.
+* Learn about and observe all the moving parts in Aether.
 * Customize Aether for different target environments.
+* Experiment with scalable edge communication.
 * Deploy and operate Aether with live traffic.

 Aether OnRamp begins with a *Quick Start* deployment similar to AiaB, but then goes on to prescribe a sequence of steps a user can follow to deploy increasingly complex configurations.
-This culminates in an operational Aether cluster capable of running 24/7 and supporting live 5G workloads.
+These include both emulated and physical RANs, culminating in an operational Aether cluster capable of running 24/7 and supporting live 5G workloads.

-Note that OnRamp includes support for bringing up a 4G version of Aether connected to one or more physical eNBs, but we postpone a discussion of that capability until the final section.
-Everything up to that point assumes 5G.
+Note that OnRamp includes support for bringing up a 4G version of Aether connected to one or more physical eNBs, but we postpone a discussion of that capability until a later section.
+Everything else in this guide assumes 5G.

 Aether OnRamp is still a work in progress, but anyone interested in participating in that effort is encouraged to join the